-Keep reading to find out how to do the research.
-Learn how to avoid extra costs that turn your cheap deal into a dollar-wasting dud.
+It doesn’t have to be that way.
+By the time you finish reading this guide, you’ll know how to do good research and avoid extra costs that turn your cheap deal into a dollar-wasting dud.

 Hotel rates change fast.
 They vary from day to day and even more by season.
 Today's cheapest hotel near Disneyland may not be the cheapest tomorrow.
-Instead of making a list of hotels that were cheapest when I wrote this, I'm going to tell you how to find the best deal for your trip.
+Instead of making a list of hotels that were cheapest at the moment this was written, this guide tells you how to find the best deal for your trip.

 Check Your Total Cost